 (!)
 Special info:

-The Guinness Book of World Records featured the tirokomio (cheese making factory) of Ierissos of Halkidiki, Greece where they make the largest carprine (goat) cheese in the world.
-The representative of the Guinness World Records, Jack Brockbank gave the certificate to owner Ioannis Stathoris, within the 21st International Exhibition of Food and Drinks Detrop.
-The cheese under the name of “carprine rock” weighed 939 Kilograms!!
+The Guinness Book of World Records featured the tirokomio (cheese making factory) of Ierissos of Halkidiki, Greece where they made the largest caprine cheese (goat cheese) in the world.
+The representative of the Guinness World Records, Jack Brockbank gave the certificate to the owner Ioannis Stathoris during the 21st International Exhibition of Food and Drinks Detrop.
+The cheese under the name “carprine rock” weighed 939 Kilograms!!

 Wine & wineries

-Halkidiki’s wines: Renowned wines were produced in Ancient Halkidiki.
-Writings from the 5th century BC mention the white “afstiro” (dry) and the “malthako” (semisweet) wine of Mendi (a town southwest of Kassandra).
-Also well-known for their wines were Akanthos (today’s Ierissos) and Afitis (today’s Athytos) while the first model vineyard at Stagira was planted by its most famous son, Aristotle himself.
+Halkidiki’s wines: Renowned wines used to be produced in Ancient Halkidiki.
+Writings from the 5th century BC mention the white “afstiro” (dry) and the “malthako” (semi-sweet) wine of Mendi (a town southwest of Kassandra).
+Akanthos (today’s Ierissos) and Afitis (today’s Athytos) were also well-known wine-producing regions, while the first model vineyard at Stagira was planted by its most famous son, Aristotle himself.
 Today there are vineyards in central and mountainous Halkidiki, at Sithonia and Mount Athos.

-Almost all Monasteries in Mount Athos have a longstanding tradition in winemaking.
-In quite a few of them a revival of this tradition is taking place.
-This blessed stretch of land with its mild climate, more than adequate sunshine, mountain coolness and sea breezes produces the Regional Wines of Mount Athos.
+Almost all Monasteries in Mount Athos have a longstanding tradition in wine-making.
+Quite a few of them, host a revival of this tradition.
+This blessed stretch of land with its mild climate, the more than adequate sun light, the mountain coolness and the sea breeze produces the Regional Wines of Mount Athos.